VIAVI designs and fabricates diffractive elements with both binary and analog phase profiles.

 Diffractive elements typically operate under collimated, coherent illumination in the geometry shown below, with an optional focusing lens.

 The typical problem is to calculate the diffractive element surface structure, given the desired intensity distribution in the image plane.

-Here are some of the diffractive elements RPC Photonics designs and manufactures:
+Here are some of the diffractive elements VIAVI designs and manufactures:

 - Diffractive lenses

 - Diffractive diffusers

 Diffractive lenses can be used to reduce the number of elements in conventional lens systems and eliminate the need for exotic materials in correcting chromatic aberrations.

 Diffractive lenses are very thin elements with total depth height equal to λ/(n – 1), where λ is the operating wavelength and n is the index of refraction.
 A diffractive lens is composed of a series of zones that become finer towards the edge of the lens.